peterkahumu/Typescript-Learning/README.md

 5. **Explore Union Types**: Create a function that accepts either a string or number parameter

+6. **Inspect `src/type_annotations.ts`**: Read and run the file to see how a variable with no annotation can "evolve" its type at runtime.
+Try adding explicit type annotations to prevent accidental misuse of properties (for example, calling string methods on a number).

 ## Additional Resources

 - [TypeScript Official Documentation](https://www.typescriptlang.org/docs/)